-- In late 2018: consultation on draft harvest strategies which will set out the predetermined management actions for a defined species necessary to achieve the agreed ecological, economic and/or social objectives
+- Consultation on draft harvest strategies which will set out the predetermined management actions for a defined species necessary to achieve the agreed ecological, economic and/or social objectives

-- In early 2019: consultation on proposed changes to the Fisheries Regulation to implement the proposed reforms that have been developed in consultation with stakeholders and reflect the new approach using harvest strategies.
+- Consultation on proposed changes to the Fisheries Regulation to implement the proposed reforms that have been developed in consultation with stakeholders and reflect the new approach using harvest strategies.

 The strategy clearly outlines that reform of our fisheries is necessary to have a world-class fisheries management system.